RyanParsley/angularE2E/slides.md

 The whole isn't always equal to the sum of it's parts.

+Unit tests are great, in a lot of ways superior to e2e tests.
+That's the steady foundation of that test pyramid.
+But they don't tell the whole story.

 ---

 # Key components of end to end testing

+???

+There's a lot of moving parts to support e2e testing.

+Namely...

 --
 * Browser